 If you missed the other instalments, check them out below.

-Part I - Staying sane, avoiding stress, the best rings for chubby sausage fingers and where all the great wedding dresses are hiding.
+- Part one – Staying sane, avoiding stress, the best rings for chubby sausage fingers and where all the great wedding dresses are hiding.

-Part II - Guests numbers, avoiding all the 'good advice' from 'annoying people', budgets, what order to book things in and how to have a wedding that doesn't look like everyone else's
+- Part two – Guests numbers, avoiding all the ‘good advice’ from ‘annoying people’, budgets, what order to book things in and how to have a wedding that doesn’t look like everyone else’s